All you need to know about medical schools in Czech Republic

 The second option (and my favourite one) is a 38-week program (about 10 months long) that will teach you science and study techniques for a medical degree but also, more than 1,500 hours of Czech lessons!
 This will give you the chance to get a B2 level (intermediate) and C1 level (advanced) in the Czech language.

-With these levels, you’re not only going to be proficient in speaking and understanding Czech but also you will be able to apply for a local medical degree that has NO-Tuition Fees!
-This means that you can study for free for 6 years and save thousands of euros and if this doesn’t work, you can always apply for an international program in English.
+With these levels, you’re not only going to be proficient in speaking and understanding Czech but also you will be able to apply for local medical degrees, and if this doesn’t work, you can always apply for an international program in English.

 What you need to know about studying your MD | MBBS